timjackson/wadf/README.md

 - Dependency deployment can be skipped with "--no-deps", and use of dependency tags can be avoided with "--no-dep-tags".
 - You can redeploy the database only with "--db-only".
 - You can process templates only with "--templates-only" (shortcut for "--no-deps --no-kickstart")
+- You can deploy local DNS only with "--dns-only"

 ### wadf-list-macros [-a] [`<appref>`]